-MATH 1342 ELEMENTARY STATISTICAL METHODS (dual

-credit) meets at Collin College for one semester.
-The course involves the collection, analysis, presentation and interpretation of data, and probability.
-Analysis includes descriptive statistics, correlation and regression, confidence intervals and hypothesis testing.
+ELEMENTARY STATISTICAL METHODS MATH 1342 ELEMENTARY STATISTICAL METHODS (dual (dual credit) credit) meets at Collin College for one semester.
+The course Grade Placement: 10-12 involves the collection, analysis, presentation and interpretation of Course #: 1342 Level:II data, and probability.
+Analysis includes descriptive statistics, Prerequisite: Algebra 2, counselor approval, correlation and regression, confidence intervals and hypothesis Collin College Admission testing.
 Use of a graphing calculator is required.
-Lab required and is part of the 3 hour class.
+Lab required and is Credit: .5 unit part of the 3 hour class.
 Students are responsible for all transportation, books, fees and tuition at the college and must pass the TSI (Texas Success Initiative) college entrance exam to enroll.